Connected Manors

 Most of these early purchases were contracted between leaders of the two groups, not individuals.
 Representatives of colonial governments, or in the case of New Netherland, the Dutch West India Company, met with leaders of the various Indigenous groups to make treaties, which are legal agreements between two sovereign nations.
 Even as the colony grew, individuals were not allowed to transact land deals with Indigenous people without express permission of the colonial government, and often the two parties had to come to the colonial courts to certify the transaction.
 In addition, colonial government policies emphasized that colonists should engage in fair deals and avoid forcing, pressuring, or tricking Indigenous peoples out of their lands, likely to reduce to the potential for violence.

 The fact that these stipulations had to be put in writing suggests that enough people were doing the opposite to warrant the passage of laws.
 New Netherland was unique among many early colonies as it did allow individual purchases of Native land, often referred to as “Indian deeds.”
 Between 1630 and 1779, more than 600 such deeds were signed by Munsee people, transferring land to Europeans.
-Deeds often had to be read aloud, for those who could not read Dutch or English, the languages in which the deeds were written.
+Deeds often had to be read aloud for those who could not read Dutch or English, the languages in which the deeds were written.
 Most colonial governments, like New Netherland and New York, required registration of Indian deeds, and to also obtain a survey warrant, survey and map the lands, and secure a patent of ownership from the government.
-The extensive and expensive paperwork, and accompanying taxes, meant most European landholders were already wealthy.
+The extensive and expensive paperwork, and accompanying taxes, meant most European landholders transacting Indian deeds were already wealthy.

 Why Sell?